metayeti/mINI/README.md

 ## Manipulating files

 The `INIFile` class holds the filename and exposes functions for reading, writing and generating INI files.
+It does not keep the file open but merely provides an abstraction you can use to access physical files.

 To create a file instance:
 ```C++